Symas Corp., August 2018

 The files used to perform these tests are all available for download.

-LibreOffice spreadsheet with tabulated results here.
-The source code for the benchmark drivers is all on GitHub.
 We invite you to run these tests yourself and report your results back to us.